shnCanos/scroll/README.md

 Now prepare a configuration file `~/.config/scroll/config` using the provided example (`/etc/scroll/config`), and you can start *scroll* from a tty.

+NOTE: Make sure you recompile the package every time you update a dependency, specially `wlroots-git`.
+Otherwise, your old version will crash at startup.

 ### Requirements